wting/williamting.com/README.md

 - _posts/

-All other directories and files are MIT Licensed, feel free to use if you'd like.
+All other directories and files are MIT Licensed, please feel free to use.